 With savings, you can take advantage of them there and then.
-A job interview that comes up but requires and new suite and travel to another city.
-A long lost friend is in town, a new show comes to town that you would love to see.
+A job interview requires a new suite and travel to another city.
+A long-lost friend is in town, a new show comes to town that you would love to see.

-You have the power to do what you want, when, where, how and with whom you want – within reason of course.
+You have the power to do what you want, when, where, how, and with whom you want – within reason of course.

-What are the three reasons to save?
+What are the 3 main reasons to save money?

 Number 1 – Giving you and your family more options